Joaquin-Gajardo/nigeria-crop-mask/README.md

 ### Inference
 For using a trained model for inference on satellite images, first download the satellite images of the region using the regional exporter from CropHarvest (see [notebook 16](notebooks/16_cropharvest_sentinel1_export_region_nigeria.ipynb)).
-Then run the following command:
+Then run the following script (you will need to adjust the path to the model within the file).

 ```bash
 python scripts/inference_nigeria.py